utkrshm/gdsc25-r2-ml/README.md

 Final notebook, that I've uploaded to the competition and as main.ipynb here: [Main Notebook](https://www.kaggle.com/code/utkmal/main-cifar-10-using-self-trained-cnn)

+From the main notebook, a zip file was returned as output containing the "train" and "test" folders that contained the images, the .pth file that contained the best model, and the "submission.csv" file that would get submitted.

+For reference, the best_model.pth and submission.csv files have been included in the "task 1" folder.

 ### CNN Model Architecture (along with Input and Output dimensions):

 * Input [ Dimensions: (Batch_size (32), 3, 32, 32) ]